 Here are some good videos that show how it can be done and how it is done.
 First here is a video that shows one way of raising the maypole in Austria.
 Americans would use a helicopter to do this.
 Maypole dancing is still widespread in Austria because it is still a Catholic country unlike most of the historically Germanic-speaking countries of the Old World (England, Germany, Scandinavia and the Low Countries) which are now Protestant.
 In the process of rejecting Catholicism they also rejected holiday traditions as being both “Pagan” and “Catholic.”
 Austrian maypole dancing is well represented on YouTube and quite entertaining.

 Of course music will be needed to dance to, so here is some rather diddly Maypole music from RCA records which has pictures but no video.
-I don’t like this all that much, but it is used for teaching children, and gives an idea of what the rhythm should be.
+This is used for teaching children, and gives an idea of what the rhythm should be.
 The most important thing is to keep a steady rhythm, so drums will do.
 Most of these songs don’t really have words, but some simple lyrics are included as much as possible because it makes it easier to remember the tunes.
 This is also useful because if there are no musicians it is still possible to sing the songs and dance around the Maypole to everyone’s singing as was done in the old days when the word carol meant both dancing and singing in a ring.

 5. May-Pole Dance

 Here are two examples of children doing Maypole dances of the more elaborate kind.
 These dances have to be learned, but they are very charming.
 The first one, of children at Bryn Mawr school in Baltimore has very pretty music in a version of the RCA music, but it doesn’t show winding the ribbons.
 The second one is of a Spring Dance at Head-Royce and shows a very careful way of winding the ribbons in a pattern.

 6. Come Lassies and Lads, Maypole Song